leopoldus97/Parallel-Programming-Compulsory/README.md

     <a name="assignment3">Assignment 3:</a>
 </h3>

-As the image presented below indicates, the turning point between the sequential and the parallel implementation is between 3200 - 6400.
+As the image presented below indicates, the turning point in speed between the sequential and the parallel implementation is between 3200 - 6400 numbers.

 <img src="./Assignment3/parallel_programing_question_3_test.png" alt="test" width="600"/>